-The Master of Urban Affairs Program (MUA) starts every fall (late August).
-The priority application date is
+The Master of Urban Affairs Program (MUA) starts every fall in late August.
+The early application date is

 The application system is online and is managed by the Office of Graduate Programs in the College of Arts and Sciences.
 Applicants do not need to mail any application items to the Office of Graduate Programs or to the Urban Affairs program office.
 Applicants create an application account and then complete the application at their own pace.
 When the application information is completed and all application documents have been uploaded to the online account, the applicant can then submit their application with the $55 application fee.